-If an error is committed by Landlord when submitting data to City Staff, Landlord is subject to fine in Clause 9.65.080C2 listed below.
+If any errors are committed by Landlord when submitting data to City Staff, Landlord is subject to fine in Clause 9.65.080C2 listed below.

 Clause 9.65.080C2: Civil penalties for violations of this chapter may be assessed at a rate not to exceed \$5,000,00 per violation per day.